Authentication

 }

-Do not wait for a 401 to refresh.
-Instead, check access_expires_at from the login response and refresh before the token expires.
-This avoids failed requests and retry logic.
+Do not wait for a 401 to refresh — parse access_expires_at from the login/refresh response and refresh before the access token expires.
+This avoids failed requests and retry logic in the hot path.

 A good pattern: